Snowy Trees

 Feasting on high-quality, “slow” food provides energy and protein building blocks for remodeling skeletal muscle and connective tissues (e.g. tendons, ligaments, cartilage, bones, etc.) as well as vitamin and mineral substrates that the body’s natural repair mechanisms rely on.
 Feasting even allows the body to become more efficient at fat-burning when we are fasting by balancing our hormones!

-According to Dr. Mindy Pelz
+According to Dr. Mindy Pelz,

 We should feast with two aims in mind — 1) to build hormones necessary for optimal metabolic functioning and 2) to build up our muscles/connective tissue/organs (the basis of extending our “health span”).